remko/scons2ninja/README.md

 - Use the batching feature for SCons-generated files, when/if it is implemented in Ninja.
   This allows to build all SCons-generated files in one SCons invocation, saving SCons startup time for every file.

+## Other projects

+NaCl recently [added their own script](https://groups.google.com/forum/#!msg/native-client-dev/Ev06azGi7pI/2bGp2h_kY-UJ) for integrating Ninja with SCons.
+It plugs in directly into the SCons backend to get dependency information, which means it does not require full knowledge of all tools used in the build process.
+I will look into following a similar approach for scons2ninja, which would make it more generic and work better out of the box.